csrc-sdsu/mole/CONTRIBUTING.md

 3. **Testing**: Describe testing performed
 4. **Examples**: Include or reference relevant examples
 5. **Documentation**: Link to any new documentation
+6. **PR/Issue pair**: Link your PR to an existing Issue that describes your intended contribution

 ### Pull Request Template